Raghav-B/cctv-crash-detector/README.md

-# CCTV Traffic Accident Detection - Team R-Cube
+# Vision-Based Accident Detector for Traffic CCTVs
 **Finalist for Singapore Computer Society's Splash Awards 2019**

 This project uses Computer Vision, Deep Learning, and Artificial Intelligence to detect traffic accidents of high severity on a variety of roads and dynamic traffic conditions.